idurz/oRover/README.md

 `pip install -U Flask`

+## Instal pyserial
+The oRover webserver communicates with the Arduino motor controller via a serial port.
+If not already present, install pySerial in your PI with the following commands.

+`pip install pyserial`

 ## Install oRover
 After completing the above Flask step we have all the conditions met to install the oRover web server.
 Download the code with